FDA's Opioid Crackdown: What Is Kratom And Why Authorities Fear It Could 'Fuel' Addiction

 The Food and Drug Administration issued a strong warning on Tuesday against the use of an herbal opioid treatment called kratom, saying regulators have linked it to the deaths of 36 people who were exposed to the substance.

 Kratom is an herbal supplement made from a plant native to Southeast Asia.
-It is primarily used to treat chronic pain, anxiety, and depression, as well as to relieve opioid addiction, The Washington Post reported.
+It is primarily used to treat chronic pain, anxiety, and depression, as well as to relieve opioid addiction, the Washington Post reported.

-In the U.S. it is sold in different forms, ranging from bags of raw kratom powder to energy drinks to tablets.
+In the U.S. it is sold in different forms, ranging from bags of raw kratom powder to energy drinks and tablets.
 It is available in different stores, including groceries and gas stations.

 Opioids, which include prescription painkillers, contributed to the deaths of 33,000 users in the U.S. in 2015, according to data from the Centers for Disease Control and Prevention.
 President Donald Trump declared the opioid crisis a public health emergency in October in response to the epidemic.
 To provide a solution to the crisis, Indianapolis and 75 other cities and states have pursued a joint federal lawsuit against opioid manufacturers and distributors.